 While some popular dog websites like Dog Food Advisor call this a myth, the research is consistent on the matter.
-Current evidence shows that there is a just cause to support the dry dog food movement, at least as far as dog's teeth are concerned.
+Current evidence shows that there is a just cause to support the dry dog food movement, at least as far as the dog's teeth are concerned.
 It appears that with soft or wet dog food there have been higher incidents of periodontal disease, too (2, 3, 4).
-While dry dog food that requires vigorous chewing on the dog's part not only sees a lower amount of periodontal disease, but in some cases prevents it (12).
+While dry dog food that requires vigorous chewing on the dog's part not only sees a lower amount of periodontal disease but in some cases prevents it (12).

 The reason for this is exactly what you thought it would be, and more:

 Because dry dog foods' highly abrasive nature has a scrubbing action on canine's teeth, that helps to maintain cleanliness and general oral health.
-On top of that, studies show that dry dog foods are also responsible for an increased production of saliva in the dog's mouth, which is known to contain immunoglobulins produced in reaction to the antigens found in the mouth (13).
+On top of that, studies show that dry dog foods are also responsible for increased production of saliva in the dog's mouth, which is known to contain immunoglobulins produced in reaction to the antigens found in the mouth (13).

 Furthermore, studies show that dry dog foods' ability to maintain healthy teeth in dogs is greatly enhanced when soluble pyrophosphate is factored into the formulation (14).
 This soluble compound, when properly applied, has been shown in research to reduce the formation of painful, dental calculus (15).

 (manufactured, rawhide, bones, and antlers)